Ehsaan Faramosh

-Ehsaan Faramosh (lit. 'ungrateful') is a 2023 Pakistani television drama series produced by iDream Entertainment that premiered on ARY Digital.
+Ehsaan Faramosh (lit. 'ungrateful') is a 2023 Pakistani television drama series.
+Produced by iDream Entertainment, the 62-episode series premiered on ARY Digital.

-Plot
+Synopsis

 The narrative explores love, friendship, betrayal, revenge, and envy.
-It follows Falak, a self-centered woman from a wealthy family who marries businessman Kabeer.
-She manipulates family relations, pursues modeling, divorces him accusing him of domestic violence, and later seeks revenge by targeting his business.
+It follows Falak, a self-centered woman from a wealthy family who marries a businessman named Kabeer.
+She manipulates family relations, pursues modeling and subsequently divorces him after accusing him of domestic violence.
+She later seeks revenge by targeting his business.
 Meanwhile, childhood sweethearts Nawal and Hamza reunite after five years, only for Falak to marry Hamza, leaving Nawal heartbroken.